doronl07/888-DevOps-HS/README.md

 -	Notepad is the most important process on our system, and it must be running the whole time, unless we are under maintenance.
 -	When we want to start a maintenance, we need to create a file under c:\tmp\maintenance.txt.
 -	When maintenance is done, file can be removed.
--	starting and stopping maintenance is done manually by the sysadmin.
+-	Starting and stopping maintenance is done manually by the sysadmin.

 First Part

 - Please write a script to monitor the notepad process.
 - The script will create a CSV file with 2 headers, "Date" & "Message".
 - Checks if the process for notepad is running.
-  - Process is running - Write the current hour, minute & second into the csv file, and the message "Notepad is running".
+  - Process is running - Write the time into the csv file, and the message "Notepad is running".
   - Process is not running -
-    - In case we are not under maintenance, start the notepad process and write the current hour, minute & second into the csv file and the message "Notepad was started".
+    - In case we are not under maintenance, start the notepad process and write the time into the csv file and the message "Notepad was started".
-    - In case we are under maintenance, write the current hour, minute & second into the csv file and the message "We are under maintenance mode!"
+    - In case we are under maintenance, write the time into the csv file and the message "We are under maintenance mode!"

 - To check if we are under maintenance - you'll need to checks if a file maintenance exists.
 - Message time format should be DD-MM-YYYY HH:MM